MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Results

 \subsection{Flux and optical depth profiles for the full sample}

 The mean and median stacked absorption profiles of \HI\ and \CIV\ for the full sample are shown in the left and middle panels of Fig.~\ref{fig:fullsample}, respectively.
 For a given species (\HI\ or \CIV), the stacked absorption profile is generated by shifting the quasar spectra to the rest-frame of each LAE using the \zcorr\ values, and subsequently calculating the mean/median fluxes in bins of 50~\kms.
+We verified that our results are insensitive to the bin size.
+However, we preferred a bin size of 50~\kms\ in order to minimize the effects of correlated noise .
 Note that each quasar-galaxy pair provides an independent probe of the CGM.
 Thus, all quasar spectra were treated equally without putting any weight based on the $S/N$ of the spectra around the wavelength ranges of interests.
-Note that the $S/N$ of the 8 quasar spectra in our sample are indeed uniform (see Table~\ref{tab:uvescov}).
-The scatter in the stacked profiles are, therefore, not dominated by the $S/N$ of the individual spectra, but by the stochastic nature of the gaseous environments around galaxies.
+Since the typical $S/N$ of the spectra is $\gtrsim30$ in the \lya\ forest and $\gtrsim60$ redward of the QSO's \lya\ emission, the scatter in the stacked spectra is likely dominated by the stochastic nature of the gaseous environments around galaxies, and not by the $S/N$ of the individual spectra.

 We would like to point out two features seen in the \lya\ stacks shown in the left--bottom and middle--bottom panels of Fig.~\ref{fig:fullsample}: (i) The effective continua (i.e., the pseudo-continua) determined at large velocities ($>3000$~\kms) from the line center are considerably lower than the actual continuum level where the normalized flux is 1.0.
 This is due to the stochastic absorption in the \lya\ forest.
 Indeed, the pseudo-continua levels for the mean ($0.60$) and median ($0.72$) stacks are very similar to the mean and median values we obtained for the \lya\ forest pixel flux distribution (IGM+CGM) in the previous section (see \S\ref{subsec:pixelflux}). (ii) The median stacked \lya\ absorption is significantly stronger than the mean stacked absorption.
 This is owing to the fact that the CGM pixel flux distribution is strongly right--skewed with median value much lower than the mean (see lower panel of Fig.~\ref{fig:CGMvsIGM}).
 The pseudo-continuum for the median stacked profile is however somewhat higher compared to the mean stacked profile.
 Consequently, the \lya\ rest-frame equivalent width ($W_r$) measured for the median profile is considerably higher than that of the mean absorption profile as indicated in the figure.